Instructions for Authors

 All articles submitted for publication in the Journal of The Missouri Bar must be approved by a Screening Committee prior to publication.
 This review process normally takes one month.
 The Screening Committee may approve, reject, or approve with suggested revisions, any submitted item.
 Because the Journal receives a great number of submissions, all authors are advised that it may be several months between submission and publication of an article.
 However, the Screening Committee does have the authority to recommend expedited publication if the importance or timeliness of the subject matter so warrants.

-The Journal requires authors to submit their articles either by e-mail to email@example.com or on a CD.
-The computer system used by The Missouri Bar is able to make use of articles entered on a variety of software programs (a complete list of acceptable software programs is found later in this instruction sheet).
-Accordingly, lawyers making use of any of these programs are asked to copy the articles onto a CD and send them to the Journal in that fashion.
-CDs should be labeled with a tag indicating the title of the article, the author's name, and the type of software program utilized on the CD.
-No article will be scheduled for publication until a CD containing the article is provided or e-mailed attachment received.
+The Journal requires authors to submit their articles either by e-mail to firstname.lastname@example.org or on a CD.
+The computer system used by The Missouri Bar is able to make use of articles entered on a variety of software programs.
+CDs should be labeled with a tag indicating the title of the article and the author's name.
+No article will be scheduled for publication until a CD containing the article is provided or an e-mailed attachment is received.

-Your article should not exceed 24 pages in length (including footnotes).
+Your article should be double-spaced and not exceed 24 pages in length (including footnotes).
 There is no minimum page requirement.

 Manuscripts should be in a form appropriate for publication.
 Articles in outline form will not be accepted.